Sacred Defenders of the Universe | TELUS Spark Digital Immersion Gallery

 Creation Story: Born from the Thunderbird’s breath and wings.

-Science Connection: The rotation of the earth creates motion of air and water, and results in winds that make us “feel alive.”
-Aireus connects the winds from all directions.
+Science Connection: The rotation of the Earth creates motion of air and water, resulting in winds that make all feel alive and be humble

 The Creative Team